THE CYPRUS MUKHTARI

 - A Mukhtari should be able to read and write and be wealthy enough to extend hospitality to any visiting officials.

-– A Mukhtari should be able to fully perform their duties outside of his job requirements.
+- A Mukhtari should be able to fully perform their duties outside of any other job requirements.

 A LOCAL UPRISING

-A local uprising in 1931, led to the burning of the Governor’s house in Nicosia.
-Evidence linking this uprising to a number of local Mukhtari led the Governor changing the rules of appointment once again.
-It was decided to rule by decree and the governor went on to appoint all new Mukhtari himself.
+A local uprising in 1931 led to the burning of the Governor’s house in Nicosia.
+Evidence linking this uprising to several local Mukhtari led the Governor to change the rules of appointment once again.
+The British decided to rule by decree, and the governor went on to appoint all new Mukhtari himself thereafter.
 This meant that local people could no longer influence any Mukhtari nominations.
+The British establishment restored the vote for local people to choose their own Mukhtari after the end of World War Two.

 A FIGHT FOR FREEDOM